 - Pets of faculty and professional staff living in University housing.
 Before bringing a pet into University housing, faculty and staff must register their pet with RLSH and abide by the procedures set forth in the Residence Life & Student Housing Pet Procedures.

 - Official University mascots.

 - In addition, one-time exemptions may be granted for University-sanctioned events or programming involving animals.
-An individual must obtain approval from the Vice President for Business and Finance in advance.
+An individual must obtain approval from the Associate Vice President and Chief Risk Officer or their designee in advance.